-The Department of Water Affairs and Forestry (DWAF) is currently undertaking an Environmental Impact Assessment (EIA) to investigate the environmental feasibility of raising the Tzaneen Dam, the construction of a storage dam in the Groot Letaba River and associated bulk water infrastructure (pipelines, pump stations, off-takes and reservoirs) in the Limpopo province.
+The Department of Water Affairs and Forestry (DWAF) is currently undertaking an Environmental Impact Assessment (EIA) to investigate the environmental feasibility of raising the Tzaneen Dam, the construction of a storage dam in the Groot Letaba River and associated bulk water infrastructure (water treatment, pipelines, pump stations, off-takes and reservoirs) in the Limpopo Province.
 The EIA is being undertaken by ILISO Consulting (technical aspects) with Zitholele Consulting providing the public participation support.
 The EIA is being undertaken according to the EIA Regulations under Section 24 (5) of the National Environmental Management Act (NEMA), (Act No 107 of 1998) as amended in Government Notice R385, 386, 387 - Government Gazette No. 28753 of 21 April 2006.

 An EIA must show the authorities and the proponent what the consequences of their decisions will be in environmental, economic and social terms.
-An EIA is comprised of various pahses, with the Scoping Phase as the first and key phase.
+An EIA is comprised of various phases, with the Scoping Phase as the first and key phase.
 This is the phase during which potential issues associated with the project are scoped and identified in order that technical specialists can evaluate them during the next phase of the EIA, viz. the Impact Assessment Phase.

-In accordance with the Regulations of the NEMA, Interested and Affected Parties (members of the public, the development proponent, technical specialists and the authorities) must have the opportunity to verify that all the issues they raised during Scoping have been captured, understood and considered in the investigations.
-This is the main purpose of the Draft Scoping Report and its Summary Report that will be available for comment from Wednesday 3 October 2007 to Wednesday, 31 October 2007.
+In accordance with the Regulations of the NEMA, Interested and Affected Parties (members of the public, the development proponent, technical specialists and the authorities) must have the opportunity to verify that all the issues they raised during Scoping have been captured, understood, interpreted and contextualised.
+This was the main purpose of the Draft Scoping Report and its Summary Report that were available to the public for comment from Wednesday 3 October 2007 to Wednesday 31 October 2007.

-After the public comment period, a Final Scoping Report will be submitted to the lead environmental authority, the national Department of Environmental Affairs and Tourism (DEAT) who, in close collaboration with the Limpopo Department of Finance and Economic Development, will consider the findings.
-DEAT will thereafter consider the scope to be covered by Specialist Studies, after which the EIA will proceed to the next phase.
+The Final Scoping Report is now submitted to the environmental authority, the national Department of Environmental Affairs and Tourism (DEAT) who, in close collaboration with the Limpopo Department of Finance and Economic Development, will review and consider the results of the Scoping Phase and Terms of Reference for the Impact Assessment.